Identifying Causal Structure in Dynamical Systems: Introduction

-In causal inference, much work has been devoted to inferring causal structure from given data~\cite{mooij2016distinguishing}.
-For control systems, solely relying on given data is not necessary.
+In this paper, we propose an algorithm that automatically identifies the causal structure of a control system.
+The problem of inferring causal structure from observational data, \ie given data for which we cannot influence the data generating process, has been addressed using various methods, see \cite{spirtes2000causation,peters2017elements} for an overview.
+For control systems, solely relying on observational data is not necessary.
 Such systems are equipped with an input, which they can use to actively conduct experiments for causal inference.
-Causal inference from experiments, or interventions, has also been studied, most prominently in the context of the do-calculus~\cite{pearl1995causal}.
+Causal inference from experiments, or interventions, has also been studied, most prominently in the context of the do-calculus \citep{pearl1995causal}.
 However, there it is assumed that state variables can be directly influenced by the input, which is often not possible in control systems.
-Different from those works, we consider a notion of \emph{controllability}, \ie how the system can be steered to particular regions in the state space through appropriate input trajectories.
-Causal relations between variables of a control system should become visible in the mathematical model describing its dynamics.
-Obtaining such models has extensively been studied in system identification~\cite{ljung1999system,schoukens2019nonlinear} and in model learning~\cite{nguyen2011model}.
-However, those methods typically use correlation-based analyses to fit a model to data, which unfortunately forces them to usually find spurious correlation.
-A causal analysis can reveal such spurious correlations and remove corresponding model parameters, thus reducing the parameter space and enhancing the generalization capabilities of the model.
-In this work, we propose to combine experiment design via the notion of controllability with causal analysis.
-Combining these powerful concepts from systems theory and causal learning, we obtain a method that identifies the causal structure of control systems and thus improves generalization capabilities and reduces computational complexity.
+In control systems, it is essential to consider a proper notion of \emph{controllability}, \ie how the system can be steered to particular regions in the state space through appropriate input trajectories.
+To the best of our knowledge, such notions have not been considered yet in the causality literature.
+In the literature on model learning and system identification, we find many techniques for learning mathematical models for control systems \citep{ljung1999system,nguyen2011model,schoukens2019nonlinear}.
+In system identification, the problem of the exploding number of parameters for black-box methods has, for instance, been addressed using regularization techniques \citep{schoukens2019nonlinear}.
+While these methods can reduce the number of parameters, they may exclude parameters representing a causal influence or include parameters representing spurious correlation depending on the regularization parameter.
+Thus, the obtained models may fall short on generalization and interpretation capabilities.